Code-Institute-Submissions/savasana_yoga/docs/testing/testing.md

     * Result: Confirmed that information for each product in the admin database matches the information displayed on the product cards.

-* Test: Product detail page rendered the correct product.
+* Test: Product Info page rendered the correct product.

-    * Result: Correct product displayed in product detail page.
+    * Result: Correct product displayed in product Info page.

 * Test: To check the responsiveness of product cards on smaller devices.